 This is changing fast.
 GetMyBoat makes boat rental simple, fast, and easy.
 With thousands of listings all over the world, renting a boat has never been easier.
-Boats of every size, shape, and power are available with the click of a mouse.
+Boats and water experiences of every size, shape, and power are available with the click of a mouse.

 This raises an important question for boating enthusiasts and would-be boating enthusiasts alike.
 Why buy when you can rent?
 This question didn’t really have an answer until recently, because finding a boat to rent was like trying to find a needle in a haystack.
 Where do you look?
 How do you work out the logistics?
 With GetMyBoat, the world of boating is at your fingertips, and everything is taken care of.
 Now, even frequent boaters may ask, why buy a boat when you can rent one?
 Here are a few points in favor of renting instead of buying your next boat.